nicholasjclark/mvgam/docs/README.md

 `JAGS` accessible in `R`.
 If you use some of these features, please also consider citing the related packages.

+## Dynamic latent temporal processes

+`mvgam` is designed to propagate unobserved temporal processes to capture autocorrelation in the observed time series.
+This works in a state-space format, with the temporal *trend* evolving independently of the observation process.
+Available trend models are:

+- `RW` Random Walk
+- `AR1` Autoregressive model with AR coefficient for lag 1
+- `AR2` Autoregressive model with AR coefficients for lags 1 and 2
+- `AR3` Autoregressive model with AR coefficients for lags 1, 2 and 3
+- `VAR1` Vector Autoregressive model with VAR coefficients for lag 1;
+  contemporaneously uncorrelated errors
+- `GP` Squared exponential Gaussian Process
+- `None` No latent trend is fitted

+When using `Stan` as the back-end, all of these trend models (apart from `VAR1`) can be estimated using a set of dimension-reduced dynamic factors.
+Please see [mvgam case study 2: multivariate models](https://rpubs.com/NickClark47/mvgam2) for more information

 ## A brief introduction to the package

 We can explore the model’s primary functions using a test dataset that